 That’s the primary reason coffee pods for both these machines are designed differently.

-If you accidentally try to put a k cup in a Nespresso machine it might get crushed by the pressurized brewing system of Nespresso and the machine might start leaking.
+If you accidentally try to put a k cup in a Nespresso machine it might get crushed by the pressurized brewing system of Nespresso and the machine will start leaking.

 K cups are usually long and wide, whereas Nespresso capsules are dome-shaped.